-These standards apply to retail marijuana establishments, as those terms are defined in Article 3.
+These standards apply to retail marijuana adult use cannabis establishments, as those terms are defined in Article 3 of this Ordinance.

-- 1. A retail marijuana establishment may not be located within 1,000 feet of the lot lines of any of the following: - a. a church, synagogue or other house of religious worship; - b. a public or private elementary or secondary school; - c. a residence: - d. a day care facility: - e. a public park or public recreational facility; or - f. another retail marijuana establishment.
+- 1. A retail marijuana An adult use cannabis establishment may not be located within 1,000 500 feet of the lot lines of any of the following: - a. a church, synagogue or other house of religious worship; - b. a public or private elementary or secondary school; - c. a residence; - dc. a day care facility; - ed. a public park or public recreational facility; or - f. another retail marijuana establishment.

-For purposes of this requirement, the distance shall be measured between any structure used as a retail marijuana establishment and the lot line of the site of the use listed in subparagraph (a) though (f) above at their closest points.
+For purposes of this requirement, the distance shall be measured between any structure used as a retail marijuana an adult use cannabis establishment and the lot line of the site of the use listed in subparagraph (a) through (f) above at their closest points.